drewmard/DRM/README.md

 This repository contains the computer code to implement the Deviation Regression Model (DRM) on PLINK genotype data in R. The DRM tests for an association between a SNP's genotype and the variance of a quantitative phenotype.
 These SNPs can be referred to as vQTLs.

-If you have any questions, please contact:
+#### If you have any questions, please contact:

 Andrew Marderstein \
 anm2868@med.cornell.edu

+#### If you use the DRM in a publication, please cite:

+Marderstein, A.R., et al. Leveraging phenotypic variability to identify genetic interactions in human phenotypes.
+BioRxiv (2020).

 ## Dependencies